 - Best suited for Belgian ales, Scottish ales, IPAs, stouts, saisons, gueuze and barleywine.

 Not to be confused with a tulip glass, this squat glass is perfect for bringing out darker beers.
 Think of those with warm flavor notes like coffee, chocolate and roasted malts.
 The stout glass bowl is shaped similarly to a taller pint glass, only taken to an extreme — the upper curvature is maximized, creating the perfect environment for building a massive head (one of the defining features of your heavy beers).

 This less curvy shape actually promotes divisions within the basin and creates a hearty “shelf” — a term referring to the beer sitting just below the head.
 This helps promote head retention.
 Below the aerated top, the glass’s super-wide middle section concentrates and feeds upward to help you experience all those complex flavors.
 This glass is also defined by the material used: a thick, glossy glass that enhances the beer’s deep sheen.

-Steins differentiate themselves from mugs with their thumb-operated lid, which helps protect your beer — from outside intruders andsloshing that could be of your making.
+Many traditional steins are distinguished by a thumb-operated lid, which helps protect your beer — from outside intruders and sloshing that could be of your making.
 Perfect for the next Oktoberfest event you attend.

-Best suited to: light to medium lagers (American, German, English and Irish), wheat beers
+- Best suited for light to medium lagers (American, German, English and Irish) and wheat beers.

 Maybe not the most essential of the beer glass options, a goblet is fun when volume is one of your main concerns (add to that list a beer growler, too, though they’re meant more for transporting beer rather than drinking directly from them).
 With a large bowl and wide mouth, this maximalist glass is shaped to keep the beverage within the glass lively — because in theory it’s going to take you a minute to finish.